 7th Level Mortgage offers residential mortgages for all types of mortgage loan products including Conventional, Harp Loans, FHA, VA, USDA, First Time Home Buyers, and Reverse Mortgages.

 Tired of paying Government insurance for your mortgage loan?
-Ask about our No MI Conventional loan programs in New Jersey, New York, Pennsylvania, Delaware, Maryland, Colorado, Florida and Georgia.
+Ask about our No MI Conventional loan programs in New Jersey, New York, Pennsylvania, Delaware, Maryland, Colorado, Florida, South Carolina, and Georgia.

 Qualify for 102% of the purchase price of your home with a USDA federally insured mortgage.
 Perfect for single parent families, low income families or first time homebuyers.
-USDA is not just for farmland anymore, most counties in New Jersey, New York, Pennsylvania, Delaware, Maryland, Colorado, Florida and Georgia qualify.
+USDA is not just for farmland anymore, most counties in New Jersey, New York, Pennsylvania, Delaware, Maryland, Colorado, Florida, South Carolina, and Georgia qualify.

 If you or your spouse served in the Armed Forces, you may be eligible for a Veterans Administration Guaranteed Loan up to 100% of the value or purchase price of the home.
 As a veteran owned mortgage company, we speak your language and we understand the needs of our military members and their families.

 Available for seniors over age 62, no income, credit or means testing.
 Never make a mortgage payment again as long as you live in your home.
 Call for more details!